LuciusCF/Lucius/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Financial Stability
-- Computational Linguistics
+- Portfolio Management
-- Information Retrieval
+- Supply Chain Management

 # Education to show in About widget
 education: